How to Make a Pedigree Chart - Step-by-Step Guide

 Illustration of a creately's pedigree chart

-What is a Pedigree Chart?
+What Is a Pedigree Chart?

 A pedigree chart is a visual representation that maps the inheritance of traits or genetic conditions through generations within a family.
 It employs standardized symbols and lines to depict individuals and their biological relationships, making it an essential tool in genetics for tracking the occurrence and appearance of specific phenotypes.